top of page

 1917

-On August 23, “The Bishop’s Hostel” opened for young women studying teaching at the University.
+The Hall was founded by Churchill Julius, the second, Anglican Bishop of Christchurch.
+The "Bishop’s Hostel” opened on 23 August for young women studying teaching at the University.
 Originally, there were only 15 students and the experience was relatively formal.
 Students couldn't be out past 9pm and they were waited on by maids.

 1974